The flex-basis | flex-grow | flex-shrink property in CSS

 Summary

-• It’s used within a flex container to create dynamic, responsive layouts.
+flex-growvalues will grow more to fill the available space. - It’s used within a flex container to create dynamic, responsive layouts.

 This fundamental understanding of flex-grow helps in effectively utilizing flexbox for responsive web design.